 2. Developing descriptive and thematic tag lists

-Tags are short, descriptive labels that can be attached to individual entries.
+Tags are short, descriptive labels that can be attached to segments of open-ended data.
 If your data is highly qualitative, it may not be necessary to quantify your data using tags.
-On the other hand, if you've packed your entry script with closed ended questions, you might be able to filter and drill down into your data without needing to use tags.
+On the other hand, if you've packed your entry script with closed-ended questions, you might be able to filter and drill down into your data without needing to use tags.
 But if your research project is complex, tags can be an essential tool for categorizing, quantifying and sorting entries with attributes you've defined.